On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

 just before the transition to the radiation era.
 Once there, the barotropic index of the background matter changes from $w_*^-=0$ to $w_*^+=1/3$ and solution (\ref{lsB2}) reads

-with $a\geq a_*^+$ (see also Eq.~(\ref{rB1}) in \S~\ref{ssERRD}).
+with $a\geq a_*^+$ (see also Equation~(\ref{rB1}) in Section~\ref{ssERRD}).
 As before, suppose that the matching hypersurface is that of constant conformal time and assume that the magnetic evolution through the transition is smooth.
 Then, demanding $\eta_*^+=\eta_*^-$, $B_*^+=B_*^-$ and $B_*^{\prime\;^+}=B_*^{\prime\;^-}$, constraint (\ref{rhfcon}) recasts into

 and sets the initial conditions for the magnetic evolution in the radiation era.
 Substituting the above into the right-hand side of (\ref{rB+1}), we arrive at